-The white grape variety is a new breed between Riesling x Madeleine Royale, Some synonyms point to the long misunderstood parenting Riesling x Sylvaner.
-Within the EU, those names are no longer allowed, such as B. Riesling-Sylvaner refer to it.
-The most important are Müller-Thurgau vine, Müller Thurgau white ( Germany ); Müller-Thurgau Blanc ( France ); Uva di Lauria ( Italy ); Riesling Silvaner, Riesling x Silvaner, Riesling Sylvaner ( New Zealand.
+The white grape variety is a new breed between Riesling x Madeleine Royale, Some synonyms indicate that Riesling x Sylvaner, who had been suspected of being a parent for a long time, is wrong.
+Within the EU, those names are no longer permitted, such as B. Riesling-Sylvaner refer to it.
+The most important are Müller-Thurgau vine, Müller Thurgau Weiß ( Germany ); Müller-Thurgau Blanc ( France ); Uva di Lauria ( Italy ); Riesling-Silvaner, Riesling x Silvaner, Riesling-Sylvaner ( New Zealand.
 Switzerland ); Rivaner ( Austria.
 Luxembourg ), Rizlingszilvani ( Hungary ), Rizvanac, Rizvanac Bijeli ( Croatia ); Rizanec, Rizvanec ( Slovenia ); Muller Thurgau White ( United States ).

-Due to its properties, it is a popular crossing partner of new breeds.
-That's among other things Albalonga.
+Because of its properties, it is a popular crossbreeding partner for new varieties.
+These include Albalonga.
 Arnsburger.
 Bacchus.
 Diana (1), Faberrebe.
 Floriánka.
 Fontanara.
 Gloria.
 Goldriesling (2) Grando. good Borner.
 Helios (1), Hildegardis grape. chancellor.
 Marie Steiner. striking.
 Medea.
 Milia.
 Montagna.
 Muscabona.
 Muscat Bleu.
 Optima.
 Ortega.
 Pálava. pearl.
 Rabaner.
 Regner.
 Reichensteiner.
 Schantlrebe.
 Septimer.
 Tamara.
 Thekla.
-Thurling and Würzer, Two mutations are foundling (ripening earlier) and Red Muller Thurgau (Beer color).
+Thurling and Würzer, Two mutations are foundling (maturing earlier) and Roter Müller-Thurgau (Beer color).

-The determination of the parenting dragged on for decades, until in 1996 the already repeatedly doubted paternity of the Silvaner proved wrong.
-Breeder was the Swiss Dr. Hermann Müller-Thurgau (1850-1927) from Tägerwilen in the canton of Thurgau.
-He was in the period 1867-1890 at the Royal Institute of Fruit and Viticulture in Geisenheim (Rheingau) active.
-In issue no. 26 of the magazine “Der Weinbau" of June 24, 1882, he formulated the breeding goal of the crossing experiments: “How important could be, for example, some grape varieties a grape variety, with the delicious properties of the Riesling grape, the safe and earlier Maturing period of the Sylvaners united. " Until 1890, the pre-examination of the breeding of the varieties Riesling x Silvaner new breeds took place in Geisenheim.
+The determination of parenthood dragged on for decades until in 1996, the paternity of the child, which had been questioned again and again Silvaner proved wrong.
+The breeder was the Swiss Dr. Hermann Müller-Thurgau (1850-1927) from Tägerwilen in the canton of Thurgau.
+He was in the period 1867 to 1890 at the Royal School of Fruit and Winegrowing in Geisenheim (Rheingau) active.
+In issue no. 26 of the magazine “Der Weinbau” from June 24, 1882, he formulated the breeding goal of the cross-breeding experiments: “How important could, for example, be for some wine-growing regions a grape variety that, thanks to the delicious properties of the Riesling grape, makes it safer and earlier The ripening period of the Sylvaner combined. ” Until 1890, the preliminary examination of the new varieties resulting from the Riesling x Silvaner varieties was still carried out in Geisenheim.

-In 1891 Hermann Müller-Thurgau relocated to his homeland to found and build the Federal Institute according to Geisenheim's model Wädenswil in the canton of Zurich.
-In the same year he had 150 of his pre-tested seedlings in Geisenheim come to Wädenswil.
-There selected Heinrich Schellenberg (1868-1967) the best seedling No. 58 and increased it in 1897 under the name "Riesling x Silvaner 1".
-The Bavarian Hofrat August Dern (1858-1930), a former colleague of Müller-Thurgau in Geisenheim, brought back 100 vines of this breeding in 1913 to Germany and named them in honor of the breeder "Müller-Thurgau-Vine" (which Müller-Thurgau refused, incidentally, he always called her after the alleged parents).
+In 1891, Hermann Müller-Thurgau came to his home country to found and build the federal institution based on the Geisenheim model Wädenswil appointed in the canton of Zurich.
+In the same year he had 150 of his seedlings pre-tested in Geisenheim come to Wädenswil.
+There Heinrich selected Schellenberg (1868-1967) the best seedling No. 58 and propagated it in 1897 under the name "Riesling x Silvaner 1".
+The Bavarian Court Council August Dern (1858-1930), a former employee of Müller-Thurgau in Geisenheim, brought 100 vines of this new breed back to Germany in 1913 and named them in honor of the breeder "Müller-Thurgau-Rebe" (which, by the way, Müller-Thurgau refused, he always called them after the supposed parents).

-Mueller-Thurgau himself was skeptical about parenting at first Riesling x Silvaner and expressed his concerns in a letter to August Dern, which he accused of having "taken the wrong grape variety from Geisenheim".
-The thesis that the variety is not a Riesling x Silvaner hybrid was strengthened early on by the fact that not one of the later Geisenheim, Würzburger and Alzeyer Riesling x Silvaner crosses corresponds to the character of "Müller-Thurgau" (one of Geisenheimer Attempts was Multaner ).
-As early as 1950, Dr. Heinrich Birk (1898-1973) for the first time on these connections.
-Also Dr. Hans Breider (1908-2000) came to the conclusion in 1952 that he could find too few features of the supposed pollen donor "Silvaner".
-Dr. Heinz-Martin Eichelsbacher (1924-2003) came in 1957 in the context of extensive analysis to the conclusion that the variety "Müller-Thurgau" stemmed from the Formkreis Riesling-Muskateller-Gutedel.
+Müller-Thurgau himself was skeptical of Riesling x Silvaner parenthood at an early stage and expressed his concerns in a letter to August Dern, whom he accused of "taking the wrong grape variety from Geisenheim" with.
+The thesis that the variety was not a Riesling x Silvaner hybrid was strengthened early on by the fact that none of the later Geisenheimer, Würzburger and Alzeyer Riesling x Silvaner hybrid corresponded to the character of "Müller-Thurgau" (one of the Geisenheimers Attempts was Multaner ).
+In 1950 Dr. Heinrich Birk (1898-1973) for the first time on these connections.
+Dr. Hans Breider (1908-2000) came to the conclusion in 1952 that he could find too few features of the supposed pollen donor "Silvaner".
+Dr. Heinz-Martin Eichelsbacher (1924-2003) came to the conclusion in 1957, in the context of extensive analyzes, that the “Müller-Thurgau” variety came from the Riesling-Muskateller-Gutedel variety.

-For a while, they also adopted a self-hybrid Riesling x Riesling.
-Finally, in 1996 on Klosterneuburger Weinbauinstitut in Lower Austria by the biologist dr. Ferdinand Regner by means of DNA analysis as the father's place Admirable de Courtiller (Chasselas de Courtiller) identified.
-After a short period of subsequent analysis at the institute Geilweilerhof (Pfalz-Germany) but it was verified that it was at the Dr. med.
-Sprinklers examined and correctly recognized fathers Madeleine Royale (Regner therefore was the first to determine the "right" vine, but it was not named correctly).
-Both institutes deserve recognition for the clarification of the riddle.
+For a while, you also adopted a Riesling x Riesling crossbreed.
+Finally in 1996 on Klosterneuburg Wine Institute in Lower Austria by the biologist Dr. Ferdinand Regner by means of DNA analysis as a father variety Admirable de Courtiller (Chasselas de Courtiller) identified.
+Through shortly afterwards subsequent analyzes at the institute Geilweilerhof (Palatinate-Germany) has been verified that Dr. Sprinklers examined and also correctly recognized father variety Madeleine Royale (Regner was the first to determine the "right" vine, but it was not correctly named).
+Both institutes therefore deserve recognition for clarifying the riddle.
 Finally, in 2010, the Swiss Dr. Joseph.
-Vouillamoz the pedigree of the Mueller Thurgau completed (descent of the Madeleine Royale).
+Vouillamoz completed the family tree of Müller-Thurgau (descent of the Madeleine Royale).

-The early-ripening, high-yielding vine is prone to the true and the false mildew.
-Botrytis such as Red burner, It prefers cool locations and is therefore very well suited for northern vineyards.
-The variety yields fruity-fresh, rather acid white wines of light yellow color with a subtle nutmeg, It is quite common as mass support used, but also has quality potential with appropriate yield reduction and Auzsbau.
-Müller-Thurgau is one of the most successful not only in Germany but worldwide new varieties, which was widely cultivated in many countries from the mid-20th century.
+The early ripening, productive vine is susceptible to the real and the wrong mildew.
+Botrytis such as Red burner, It prefers cool locations and is therefore very suitable for northern wine-growing regions.
+The variety produces fruity-fresh, rather low-acid white wines of light yellow color with a subtle nutmeg, It is quite often called mass support used, but with a corresponding reduction in yield and expansion also has quality potential.
+Müller-Thurgau is one of the most successful not only in Germany, but worldwide new varieties, which was widely cultivated in many countries from the mid-20th century.

-In the 1920s and 1930s were in Germany created many pilot plants.
-But only in 1970 was the classification as recommended variety in all German growing areas.
-From 1975 to 1995 she was always at the top of the German Rebsortenspiegels and was only then replaced by the Riesling.
-Since then, the trend is constantly falling, but in 2009 she was still the second most common grape variety with 13,628 hectares of vineyards.
-Above all, she is in the growing areas Rheinhessen. to bathe. palatinate.
+In the 1920s and 1930s, Germany created many test facilities.
+But it was not until 1970 that it was classified as a recommended variety in all German growing areas.
+From 1975 to 1995 it was always at the top of the German grape variety index and was only then replaced by Riesling.
+Since then, the trend has been falling, but in 2009 it was still the second most common grape variety with 13,628 hectares of vineyards.
+Above all, it is in the growing areas Rheinhessen. to bathe. palatinate.
 Moselle and Franconia common.
-In Austria it is grown in all wine regions on 2,102 hectares with falling tendency.
+In Austria it is grown in all wine-growing areas on 2,102 hectares with a downward trend.